zio/zio-http/docs/dsl/handler_aspect.md

 Similar to the `ProtocolStack`, each layer in the `HandlerAspect` may also be stateful at the level of each transformation.
 So, for example, a layer that is timing request durations may capture the start time of the request in the incoming interceptor, and pass this state to the outgoing interceptor, which can then compute the duration.

 ## Creating a HandlerAspect

 The `HandlerAspect`'s companion object provides many methods to create a `HandlerAspect`.
 But in this section, we are going to introduce the most basic ones that are used as a building block to create a more complex `HandlerAspect`.

 The `HandlerAspect.identity` is the simplest `HandlerAspect` that does nothing.
 It is useful when you want to create a `HandlerAspect` that does not modify the request or response.

 After this simple `HandlerAspect`, let's dive into the `HandlerAspect.intercept*` constructors.
-Using these, we can create a `HandlerAspect` that can intercept the incoming request, outgoing response, or both:
+Using these, we can create a `HandlerAspect` that can intercept the incoming request, outgoing response, or both.

-### Intercepting the Incoming Requests
+## Intercepting the Incoming Requests

 The `HandlerAspect.interceptIncomingHandler` constructor takes a handler function and applies it to the incoming request.
 It is useful when we want to modify or access the request before it reaches the handler or the next layer in the stack.